panzerdp/dmitripavlutin.com/content/posts/114-array-at/index.md

 type: post
 ---

-Alongside the plain JavaScript object, the array is probably one of the most popular data structure.
+Alongside the plain object, the array is a widely used data structure in JavaScript.
+And a widely used operation on arrays is accessing elements by index.

 In this post, I'm going to present the new array method `array.at(index)`.

 The main benefit of the new method is the ability to access elements from the end of the array using a negative index, which isn't possible using the regular square brackets syntax `array[index]`.

 ## 1. The limitation of the square brackets syntax

-To access an element by index from an array in JavaScript the usual syntax is using the square brackets `array[index]`:
+The usual syntax to access an element by index from an array is by using the square brackets `array[index]`:

 ```javascript
 const fruits = ['orange', 'apple', 'banana', 'grape'];